rodneyshupe/Cookbook/Recipes/Salads/TennesseeStyleMustardColeslaw.rst

 Directions
 ----------

-1. Whisk together mayonnaise, mustard, vinegar, sugar, salt, pepper, and celery seeds in a bowl.
-Add cabbage and toss.
-Chill.
+1. Whisk together the mayonnaise, mustard, vinegar, sugar, salt, pepper, and celery seeds in a bowl.
+Add the cabbage and toss to coat, then chill.